SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

  #((domain 'inria.fr'))
 ```

-introduce shared variables: add a new instance variable in the
+Introduce shared variables: add a new instance variable in the
-class `ObjClass` to hold a dictionary of shared variable bindings \(a
+class `ObjClass` to hold a dictionary of shared variable bindings (a
-symbol and a value\) that can be queried using specific methods:
+symbol and a value) that can be queried using specific methods:
-`sharedVariableValue:`, `sharedVariableValue:put:`.
+`sharedVariableValue:` and `sharedVariableValue:put:`.